 Gluteal Tendinopathy (GTPS) Symptoms and Diagnosis +/- Trochanteric Bursitis: Do I have this?

-What are the usual gluteal tendinopathy symptoms (or trochanteric bursitis symptoms)?
+What are the usual symptoms of gluteal tendinopathy (or trochanteric bursitis/GTPS)?

 The main gluteal tendinopathy symptoms (or trochanteric bursitis symptoms) are pain and tenderness over the bony prominence at the side of the hip, called the greater trochanter.
 If you stand upright with your arms hanging by your side, the greater trochanters are at about the level of your wrists.
 The greater trochanters are part of the femur (thigh bone) and serve as an anchor point for some of the gluteal (buttock) muscles.
 Pain may also spread down the outer surface of the thigh towards the knee.
 The red area on the model below highlights the common area of pain experienced with gluteal tendinopathy and bursitis.